wez/wezterm/docs/config/lua/wezterm/permute_any_or_no_mods.md

 An array holding all of those combinations is returned.

-The array can be unpacked into a lua table initializer and used like this:
+If this is your only binding, or it is the _last_ binding, the resulting array can be unpacked into a lua table initializer and used like this:

 ```lua
 local wezterm = require 'wezterm';